abhiverse01/the-coders-handbook/Becoming an Expert Coder/B. Advanced Programming Concepts.md

 ## Memory Management and Optimization

-**Memory Management** involves controlling the allocation, usage, and deallocation of memory in a program to avoid issues like memory leaks, which occur when memory that is no longer needed is not released.
+**Memory Management** involves controlling the allocation, usage, and deallocation of memory in a program to avoid issues like memory leaks, which occur when the memory that is no longer needed is not released.

 ### Types of Memory Management: